tugrul512bit/TurtleSort/README.md

 # Requirements

-GPU: Nvidia with dynamic-parallelism + CUDA 12 support.
+- GPU: Nvidia with dynamic-parallelism + CUDA 12 support.
-Video-memory: yes
+- Video-memory: 700MB per 10M integer sorting, 1GB with index tracking.
+- RAM: only input vector is used as i/o.

 Compiler options: